How To Start Journaling: Tips And Ideas For Beginners

 There have been times when I felt an urgent need to explore, clear and release an emotionally charged topic – “like right now!”
 In one instance, I was in my car and there wasn’t a piece of paper, notebook, or tablet to be found.
 Out of desperation, I dug around in my purse and pulled out an old envelope.
 When that was full, I reached into the glove compartment and continued my ramblings on a fast food napkin.
 In that moment, all I needed was something I could write on.
 With pen in hand, I raced to capture my thoughts and feelings as they flew out of me.

 What you use and how you do it is really of no importance.
 If spirit is moving you, as it was moving me that day, take a moment and do it.

 After a journaling session, many people like to go back and read what they have written.
 Some wait a few days and then do a review.
 To me, it is always a treat to read what I have written in an old journal, especially one that is a few years old.
 It is a blessing to be able to go back and acknowledge where I have been and how much I’ve grown in the passage of time.

 If you have never journaled before, give it a try.
 No experience or training is required.
 You can’t hurt yourself or others as you process through your inner thoughts, and – best of all – spelling is optional.
 Be open to the healing aspects it can provide.
 Use it to help you access the innate wisdom you already possess.
 I’m sure you will be amazed how much clearer everything can become once you’ve explored it in writing.

 © Copyright Rita Louise, Inc. – soulhealer.com.
 All rights reserved.

-Get the support you need as you make positive changes in your life.
-This includes getting additional tips and ideas to support your inner transformation.
+Taking action is the key to making positive changes in your life.
+This includes your health.
 So don’t wait!
-Take your next step right now and contact Dr. Rita to schedule a private consultation.
+Take your next step right now and schedule a medical intuitive reading with Dr. Rita Louise.